 Khan Academy is a not-for-profit educational organization started by Salman Khan in 2008.
 Our mission is to provide a free, world-class education to anyone, anywhere.

-Our online materials cover subjects ranging from math and finance, to history and art.
+Our online materials cover subjects ranging from math and finance to history and art.
 With thousands of bite-sized videos, step-by-step problems, and instant progress information, Khan Academy provides a rich and engaging learning experience.
 You can earn points and badges along the way, and coach others as well.

-In August 2004, Sal Khan began remotely tutoring his cousin, Nadia, who was struggling with “unit conversion”.
-This "Swiss-cheese" gap in her knowledge was not allowing her to be placed on the more advanced math track.
-Since Nadia was in New Orleans and Sal was in Boston working at a hedge fund at that time, Sal started tutoring her via telephone and Yahoo Doodle after work.
+In August 2004, Sal Khan began remotely tutoring his cousin, Nadia, who was struggling with unit conversion.
+This "Swiss-cheese" gap in her knowledge was not allowing her to be placed in the more advanced math track.
+Since Nadia was in New Orleans, and Sal was in Boston working at a hedge fund at the time, Sal started tutoring her through the phone and Yahoo Doodle after work.

 The organization was incorporated as a 501c(3) nonprofit in 2008.
-Sal continued to work on Khan Academy during his spare time until the fall of 2009 when he quit his hedge fund job and decided to pursue the endeavor full-time.
-He lived off of his savings for the first 9 months until he received his first significant donation from Ann Doerr.
+Sal continued to work on Khan Academy during his spare time until the fall of 2009, when he quit his hedge fund job and decided to pursue the endeavor full-time.
+He lived off of his savings for the first nine months, until he received his first significant donation from Ann Doerr.
 In September 2010, Khan Academy received large grants from Google ($2 million) and the Bill and Melinda Gates Foundation ($1.5 million) and began to build out an organization.

 Sal called on Shantanu Sinha from McKinsey & Company to join as President & COO.
 They were former high school math competitors in New Orleans, freshman year roommates at MIT, and long-time friends.
 They immediate hired Ben Kamens and Jason Rosoff from Fog Creek Software to lead software development and design.
 In October 2010, the small team moved into their first office space.